Libroru/Portfolio/index.md

 --

-I would always prefer real money (PayPal), but if it's the only thing you can offer, then it doesn't matter.
+I always prefer real money (PayPal), but if it's the only thing you can offer, then it doesn't matter.